shaharoded/Blackjack-AI/README.md

 4. ❌ Exit
 ```

-If assistant mode is chosen, a simple interface will interact with you through the game, suggest the best play and estimate your sucess rate.
+If assistant mode is chosen, a simple interface will interact with you through the game, suggesting the best play and estimating your success rates.
 Remember, the house has a built in advantage, so the probabilities are never ~100%.

 ```bash
     [🎴] New Round.
 Enter the game state or type 'shuffle' to reset count, 'end' to stop.